 Dundee Gaelic Choir, officially known as the Dundee Gaelic Music Association, was formed in 1896 and enjoyed early success in 1903 as the first ever winners of the prestigious Lovat and Tullibardine Trophy which they went on to win on several other occasions.
 The Association went into abeyance in 1939 but was reconstituted in 1966.
-In 2006 we celebrated the 40th anniversary of the reconstitution with a dinner attended by many former members including Isobel Darroch, our original conductor from 1966.
+In 2017 we celebrated the 50th anniversary of the reconstitution with a dinner, ceilidh and sing-song !
+It was well attended by current and former members including Isobel Darroch, our original conductor from 1966 !

 Dundee Gaelic Choir

-The choir meets for practice every Monday night at 7.15pm in the St. Mary Magdalene's Church Halls, Dudhope Crescent Road, Dundee.
+The choir meets for practice every Monday night at 7.15pm in the Central Baptist Church, 8 Ward Road, Dundee DD1 1LX.

 New members are always welcome – especially men!
 Prior knowledge of Gaelic is not required as tuition will be given.

 Contact Audrey Roshier on 01382 826301 or via email firstname.lastname@example.org for further information.

 February 16th Soup n' Song - Marryat Hall Dundee